zearp/Nucintosh/README.md

 sudo mkdir /var/vm/sleepimage
 ```

 At this point you can also enable FileVault if you want to encrypt your disk.
-The config is setup to supprot this and it works flawlessly.
+The config is setup to support this and it works flawlessly.

 That's all!